Editor's Note

 The Congo Crisis of 1960-1965 that followed ultimately led to an externally funded military coup and the installation of Joseph-Désiré Mobutu as head of state.
 Following Lumumba’s death, protesters converged on UN, U.S., and Belgian consulates around the world, demanding accountability for the death of Congo’s first popularly elected leader.

-Mobutu, then president and authoritarian ruler of the Second Republic of the Congo, understood well the political uses he could make both rumba and Lumumba.
+Mobutu, then president and authoritarian ruler of the Second Republic of the Congo, understood well the political uses he could make of both rumba and Lumumba.

 Despite Mobutu’s complicity in Lumumba’s assassination, he quickly proclaimed the deceased prime minister the first “national hero,” and himself the second.
 Mobutu then commissioned a number of songs such as Lumumba, National Heroes (1967).
 This song was written by none other than Grand Kallé and African Jazz and the other giant in Congolese music, Franco (François Luambo Makiadi) and his band OK Jazz.